Linus Yale Jr.: Family

 Another member of his family was William Henry Yale (born 1859), dry goods merchant, owner of Townsend & Yale, one of the oldest and largest commission house in the U.S., with offices on Fifth Avenue, New York, Boston, Chicago, and Philadelphia.
-The firm was the sole agent of the Boston Manufacturing Company, one of the very first factories in America.
+The firm was the sole agent of the Boston Manufacturing Company, one of the first factories in America.
 He was a Yale graduate, and a member of the Yale Club, Union League Club of New York, and Sons of the American Revolution.
-His father, Henry Clay Yale (1829-1897), was also a member of the Union League Club of New York.
+His father, Henry Clay Yale (1829–1897), was a member of the Union League Club of New York, and his great-grandfather, Broughton White, was Secretary of Founding Father Baron von Steuben, who also adopted Broughton after his father, Patriot Lt.
+White Jr., bankrupted himself financing the American War of Independence.

+Linus was also a distant cousin of Gov. Elihu Yale of Yale University, media entrepreneur Moses Yale Beach, and Canadian fur trader James Murray Yale.
+His nephew was architect Merton Yale Cady.